stelligent/stelligent-u/00-dev-environment/README.md

 #### Lab 0.1.4: Clone Repository

-Work with your GitHub repo in your Cloud9 development environment.
+Work with your GitHub repo in your development environment.
 Start at [step 3 of this user guide](https://docs.aws.amazon.com/cloud9/latest/user-guide/sample-github.html#sample-github-install-git) to configure the Cloud9 instance to work with GitHub.

-1. Install git in Cloud9.
+1. Install git in your development environment.

 1. Clone the repository to your Cloud9 environment.
 To gain access to the repository try using either